You can scroll down to read this article online, or use the PDF viewer below.

 Parents often come to us with stories and questions.
 Most commonly, a child or teenager who they raised as a son has expressed feeling like a girl, or a desire to be a girl.
 Sometimes a child they thought was a girl has expressed being, or wanting to be, a boy.
 Some young people feel their gender isn’t male or female, and may use words like “non-binary” to describe themself.

-Will he be a whole different person – will I lose my son?
+- Will they be a whole different person – will I lose my child?

 Is there another answer – something other than being trans?

-First, it’s important to understand that very few people question their own gender in this way.
+First, it’s important to understand that very few people question their own gender in the way that your child is questioning theirs.
 It is very uncommon for a person who is not transgender to reach a point where they are asking themself “am I transgender?”.

 In our broad experience, the answer is almost always “yes”.